TinySquid/wcpy/README.md

 ```
 usage: wcpy [-h] [-c] [-m] [-l] [--files0-from=F [FILES0_FROM=F ...]] [-L] [-w] [files ...]

-Print newline, word, and byte counts for each FILE, and a total line if more than one FILE is specified.
-A word is a non-zero-length sequence of characters delimited by white space.
+Print newline, word, character, byte counts, and max line lengths for each file provided.
+Will also show a sum total of stats if more than one file is specified.

 positional arguments:
   files                 a file or many files separated by a space